mcfletch/listener/README.rst

     Note: this will download a *large* language model on first run.
 Currently that's done *before* the GUI starts, so the process will just seem to hang.

-`listener-context-from-project --context=<name> /path/to/project`

-    Uses code to word extraction to generate a (python) language model based on a git checkout.
-Creates a new context <name>.
-With this done you should be able to dictate code as in the project using listener-qt (note: currently you will *not* see the actual code when dictating, you will see command such as "cap" and "no-space".

 `listener-context-delete --context=<name>`

     Delete a context and all associated data.